ZerBea/hcxtools/README.md

 Requirements
 --------------

-* Linux (recommended Arch, but other distros should work, too.
-No support for toher distros!.
-Don't use Kernel 4.4 (rt2x00 driver regression)
+* Linux (recommended Arch Linux, but other distros should work, too (no support for other distributions).

 * libopenssl and openssl-dev installed